fogleman/Craft/README.md

 * World changes persisted in a sqlite3 database.
 * Simple but nice looking terrain generation using perlin / simplex noise.
 * Eight types of blocks, but more can be added easily.
+* Shadow mapping for nice looking shadows (on the shadow branch).

 ### Dependencies